digitranslab/fwego/docs/development/running-the-dev-environment.md

 ```

 Your dev environment is now running, the database has been automatically migrated for
-you and the baserow templates have been synced.
+you and the fwego templates have been synced.
 You can now visit http://localhost:3000
-to sign up and login to your Baserow.
+to sign up and login to your Fwego.

 ## Looking at the web api

-Baserow's backend container exposes a rest API.
+Fwego's backend container exposes a rest API.
 Find the API spec for your local version
-of Baserow at http://localhost:8000/api/redoc/ .
+of Fwego at http://localhost:8000/api/redoc/ .
 To check that it is working correctly
 when you visit http://localhost:8000/api/workspaces/ in a browser you should see the error
 "Authentication credentials were not provided." as no JWT was provided.